My Dinner

 What are Spitzbuben

-Spitzbuben is a classic German Christmas cookie.
-They consist of two shortbread cookies sandwiched together.
-One cookie has a hole in the middle so that the layer of jam is visible.
+Spitzbuben are classic German Christmas cookies consisting of two shortbread cookies sandwiched together.
+One cookie has a hole in the middle so the layer of jam is visible.

-Another characteristic of this German Christmas cookie is that the dough contains either ground hazelnut or almonds.
+Another characteristic of these German Christmas cookies is that the dough contains either ground hazelnuts (affiliate link) or almonds.

 These cookies are also known as "Linzer Cookies" "Hildabrötchen" or "Johannes Plätzchen".